P4blo0o0/neurostiv-framework/docs/extended-guide-v1.0.en.md

 - **Emergence:** When combined team actions yield insights that no individual foresaw.
 - **Meta-Adaptivity:** Capability of redesigning your adaptation process itself.
 - **Decision Latency:** The delay between recognizing a trigger and making a decision.
+  *💡 *Check yourself: Think about the last important decision your team made.
+Can you assess its latency?**
 - **Positive Spiral:** A reinforcing loop where progress accelerates with each iteration.

 ---